 MBA Entrepreneurial ScholarshipThe MBA Entrepreneurial Scholarship will be awarded to the candidate who best exemplifies creativity in business.
-The scholarship covers up to 50% tuition fees for the full-time MBA.
-Please note that to be considered for this scholarship a business idea must be submitted by 17th April 2020.
+The scholarship covers up to 50% tuition fees for the Full-Time or Modular Executive MBA.
+Please note that to be considered for this scholarship a business idea must be submitted by the Closing Date.

 |Value||One award of up to 50% tuition fees|

-Applicants must submit a two page document outlining a business idea under the following headings, by 17th April 2020.
+Applicants must submit a two page document outlining a business idea under the following headings, by the Closing Date.

 - Route to Market